RobRendell/gTove/README.md

 * Ross was trying to navigate with the browser forward/back buttons.
 * Elastic selection tool, to select multiple minis/templates at once?
 * Andrew requests a way to draw a several-line polygon to select an area to clear fog of war.
-* Andrew requests a way to undo when you accidentally cover/uncover the map losing your detailed fog of war.
 * Bundles don't support templates.
 * Mini menu is getting large.
 Perhaps have a "Setup" submenu with Hide/Show, Rename, Duplicate, Scale, Hide Base, Color Base
 * React-three-renderer recommends changing to react-three-fiber: https://github.com/drcmda/react-three-fiber